 Conducting a cybersecurity risk assessment has become increasingly important for small and medium-sized businesses.
 As a part of the process, decision-makers should ask themselves specific sets of questions to help them identify risks, rank them according to the likelihood of occurrence, and then find solutions to mitigate them.

-Delving into the following questions will help you better ascertain any weakness so you can bolster your defenses.
+Delving into the following questions will help you better discover any weakness so you can bolster your defenses.

-- How is organizational data currently safeguarded?
-Determine which, if any, protective measures are in place when data is stored or in transit and if current safeguards are strong or robust enough.
+Determine which protective measures are in place when data is stored or in transit and if current safeguards are strong or robust enough.

-- What would a hacker do?
-Try to get into the mind of a threat actor and ascertain what areas of your company they’d most likely target and what information they’d seek.
+Try to get into the mind of a threat actor and establish what areas of your company they’d most likely target and what information they’d seek.
 Strive to find all weaknesses and then put in protective cybersecurity measures.

-- How is due diligence performed when it comes to third parties (e.g. vendors, contractors, etc.)?
-Do third parties have strong protective protocols in place or could they put your data at risk?
+Third parties include vendors, contractors, etc. Do third parties have strong protective protocols in place or could they put your data at risk?
 Many significant data breaches have been traced back to third parties.